cgnarendiran/human_detection/README.md

 # Human Detection in Aerial Video (NRT)

 This project is submmitted as part of the evaluation for Senior Machine Learning Engineer Test for NRT.
-The goal of the project is to process a video file, detect humans using a CNN/DNN model.
+The goal of the project is to process a video file and detect humans using a CNN/DNN model.

-The code is written in python and PyTorch 1.7 is utilized.
-Although a lot of open-source projects are available for object detection, [Detectron2](https://github.com/facebookresearch/detectron2) (from Facebook Research) is chosen in this project for fast inference and the availability of model-zoo.
+The code is written in python (version 3.7.9) and PyTorch (version 1.7.1) is utilized.
+Although a lot of open-source projects are available for object detection, [Detectron2](https://github.com/facebookresearch/detectron2) (from Facebook Research) is chosen in this project for fast inference and the ready availability of a model-zoo.
 Three models (Mask-RCNN, RetinatNet, Keypoint-RCNN) are included by name in the `detect.py` code file.
+This code was run in Ubuntu 20.04 system with Nvidia-RTX2070 GPU card and cuda version 11.0.

 ## Installation and Inference: